Lessons from Formally Verified Deployed Software Systems (Extended version): Conclusion

 \section{Conclusion}

-The survey of 32 software systems, with a detailed analysis of 11 here (the rest in the extended version \cite{longversion}), shows that formally verified software systems use a wide range of methods, tools, specification styles and languages.
-While no single solution has achieved dominance for verification (let alone for unified verification and development), some approaches have reached a significant level of successful use, including languages such as Z and B for for safety critical systems such as nuclear or aeronautics, and Hoare-style proof techniques in these and other areas.
+The survey of 32 software systems, with a detailed analysis of 11 \iftoggle{inBook}{in the shorter version \cite{shortversion} (and}{here (the rest in the extended version \cite{longversion}, with} future entries to be added to the living review \cite{livingreview}), shows that formally verified software systems use a wide range of methods, tools, specification styles and languages.
+While no single solution has achieved dominance for verification (let alone for unified verification and development), some approaches have reached a significant level of successful use, including languages such as Z and B for safety-critical systems, and Hoare-style proof techniques in various areas.

-Verification comes up against obstacles to its generalization, such as the need for a high level of qualification of the engineers.
-In the analysis of the present study, cost remains the principal impediment.
-It can be reduced in various ways; for example, the training of engineers can be inexpensive, and re-verification can cost 90\% less than the original effort; in addition, formal verification considerably reduces testing costs.
+Generalizing verification faces obstacles, of which the main one, per the results of the present study, remains cost, which can be reduced in various ways; for example, training can be inexpensive, and re-verification can cost 90\% less than the original effort; in addition, formal verification considerably reduces testing costs.
 Even the discovery of a few bugs justifies the effort.
 Few people who have practiced formal verification on a real system would go back.